Search by TOPIC

 Jesus said:

-“I am the way, the Truth, and the life.”
+“I am the way, the TRUTH, and the life.”

 “The Nazareth Syndrome”

 Paul had miracles in his ministry, but it was not perfect.
 He experienced limitations because not everyone was healed.
-Paul is OK, but Jesus is best.
-We must build on a theology that goes straight to the Source: Jesus’ teaching and his ministry because his teaching came from the Father himself.
-The goal is therefore to see everyone we pray for be healed.
+Paul is okay, but Jesus is best.
+We must build on a theology that goes straight to the Source: Jesus' teachings and actions, for His teachings came from the Father Himself.
+The goal is therefore to see everyone for whom we pray, become well.
 Something to strive for.
-Over ten times in the Gospels it is stated that all were healed during his ministry.
-Only once did he fail: In his hometown of Nazareth.
+Over ten times in the Gospels it is stated that everyone was healed in His works.
+Only once did He fail: In His hometown of Nazareth.
 He was disappointed and “marveled because of their unbelief.”
 (Mark 6:6).
-“He could do no mighty work there.”
-(Mark 6:5) He truly wanted to, but the negative spiritual power that lay over the city prevented him from healing the sick there.
-“He could not” – when miracles do not happen among us, “The Nazareth Syndrome” (as I tend to call it) might be the reason for the absence of God’s healing power.
-A spiritually dead condition.
+“And He could do no mighty work there.”
+(Mark 6:5) He wanted so much, but the negative spiritual power that lay over the town prevented Him from healing the sick there.
+“He could not” – when miracles do not happen among us, “The Nazareth Syndrome” (as I usually call it) can be the reason for the absence of God's healing power.
+A spiritually dead state.

-We should also have a theology about death, but that is another important topic I cannot address here.
+We should also have a theology about death, but that is another important topic which I cannot address here.

 Svein-Magne

-“And healed them all.”
+“And He healed them all.”

 Matthew 12:15